 With the ultimate aim of preparing you to conduct the ministry of public prayer, you will complete assignments found in the Prayer Project document available on Canvas.
-These assignments will be based on Hughes Old's Leading in Prayer and are to be submitted on Canvas.
-It is recommended that you complete the assignments in the document, then copy and paste each assignment into the relevant assignment on Canvas rather than completing the assignments directly into Canvas.
+These assignments will be based on Hughes Old's Leading in Prayer and are to be submitted on Canvas via document upload.